rimdx/MKW/README.md

 ### Storage

-- Since 0.1.0 the only storage provider is JSON-encoded single-file database.
+- Since 0.1.0 the only storage implementation is JSON-encoded single-file database.

 TODO: discuss format?